gleniu87/YTPlusM/README.md

     <li>Navigate to the <strong>Actions tab</strong> in your forked repository and select <strong>[BETA] Build YouTube Plus app</strong>.</li>
     <li>Click the <strong>Run workflow</strong> button located on the right side.</li>
     <li>Mark or unmark the tweaks you want to integrate.
 Learn more about them in the <a href="#tweak-integration-details">Tweak Integration Details</a> section.</li>
-    <li>Prepare a decrypted .ipa file <em>(we cannot provide this due to legal reasons)</em>, then upload it to a file provider (e.g., filebin.net, filemail.com, or Dropbox is recommended).
+    <li>Prepare a decrypted .ipa file <em>(soon I will do a guide for who doesn't know where to find it :) )</em>, then upload it to a file provider (e.g., filebin.net, filemail.com, Dropbox or catbox.moe are recommended).
 Paste the URL of the decrypted IPA file in the provided field.</li>
     <li>Upload your beta tweak file to a file provider and paste direct link to the <strong>URL to the YouTube Plus tweak file</strong> field.
 You can also change the BundleID and Display Name if desired.</li>
     <li><strong>NOTE:</strong> Make sure to provide a direct download link to the file, not a link to a webpage.
 Otherwise, the process will fail.</li>
     <li>Make sure all inputs are correct, then click <strong>Run workflow</strong> to start the process.</li>
     <li>Wait for the build to finish.
 You can download the YouTube Plus app from the releases section of your forked repo.
 (If you can't find the releases section, go to your forked repo and add /releases to the URL, i.e., github.com/user/YTLite/releases.)</li>
   </ol>
 </details>

+## How to find decrypted YouTube IPAs (coming soon)

 ## What Means YTPlusM and YTPlusM DIY
 <li><strong>YTPlusM:</strong></li>